 This chapter introduces you to the ProCOBOL Precompiler.
 You look at its role in developing application programs that manipulate Oracle data and find out what it enables your applications to do.
 The following questions are answered:

+- What is ProCOBOL?

 - The ProCOBOL Precompiler

 - Advantages of the ProCOBOL Precompiler

 - The SQL Language

 - The PL/SQL Language

 - ProCOBOL Features and Benefits

+- Directory Structure